MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-tax-point-date.md

 - **Manually** – No value will be defined.
 You can manually define the value before you post the invoice.
 - **Document date** – The value will be defined automatically on the date that the invoice is updated.
 - **Posting date** - The value will be the date that the invoice is posted.
 - **Last delivery date** - The date of the last packing slip (for a sales order) or product receipt (for a purchase order) for the invoice.
+This option is not applicable for the scenarios of and invoice posting basing on multiple sales orders.
 - **Customize** – The value can be calculated based on the posting date or the document date.
 The date of VAT register is determined by adding a number of periods (Day, Month, or Year) to the posting date or document date.
 The option is available under the **Date of VAT register filling: new calculation choice** feature in the **Feature management** workspace starting in version 10.0.17.

 ## Filling the **Date of VAT register** field after the invoice is posted